Our law firm is handling baby food autism lawsuits in all 50 states.

 March 15, 2023

 Is this a blow for plaintiffs in baby food autism lawsuits?
 Not really.
-There was no qualified expert who testified in this case that ingestion of heavy metals could cause the range of symptom the child suffers from in this case.
+There was no qualified expert who testified in this case that ingestion of heavy metals could cause the range of symptoms the child suffers from in this case.
 There was also no evidence proferred regarding the level of ingestion required to cause those symptoms.
-The judge, correctly, said that the plaintiffs did not prove their case.
-Ultimately, you need the right experts in these cases and that is what we are hoping so see in the trial in California set for October.
+The judge correctly said that the plaintiffs did not prove their case.
+Ultimately, you need the right experts in these cases, and that is what we are hoping to see in the trial in California set for October.

 March 8, 2023